MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/events-author-handle.md

 }
 ```

 Save the file and build the project.
 The build won't succeed just yet.
-But, during the build process, the `midl.exe` tool is run to create your component's Windows Metadata file (which is `\BankAccountWRC\Debug\BankAccountWRC\BankAccountWRC.winmd`).
+But, during the build process, the `midl.exe` tool is run to create your component's Windows Runtime metadata file (which is `\BankAccountWRC\Debug\BankAccountWRC\BankAccountWRC.winmd`).
 Then, the `cppwinrt.exe` tool is run (with the `-component` option) to generate source code files to support you in authoring your component.
 These files include stubs to get you started implementing the `BankAccount` runtime class that you declared in your IDL.
 Those stubs are `\BankAccountWRC\BankAccountWRC\Generated Files\sources\BankAccount.h` and `BankAccount.cpp`.

 Copy the stub files `BankAccount.h` and `BankAccount.cpp` from `\BankAccountWRC\BankAccountWRC\Generated Files\sources\` into the project folder, which is `\BankAccountWRC\BankAccountWRC\`.
 In **Solution Explorer**, make sure **Show All Files** is toggled on.
 Right-click the stub files that you copied, and click **Include In Project**.
 Also, right-click `Class.h` and `Class.cpp`, and click **Exclude From Project**.